U.S. Stock Futures Point to Fourth Week of Declines

 "As we go into the fourth quarter, risks are starting to pile up, making it harder for equities to make gains.
 It's the election risk, the Covid risk, and the fiscal risk," said Seema Shah, chief strategist at Principal Global Investors.
 "And then of course the economic data: we've had all the easy gains in the third quarter and we want to be sure that momentum isn't running out."

-In commodities, gold slid 0.4%.
+In commodities, gold slid 0.8% to $1,862.10 a troy ounce.
 The precious metal is on course for its worst week in six months, hit on two sides by a strengthening dollar and falling inflation expectations.

 The major Asian equity benchmarks ended the week on a mixed note.
 Japan's Nikkei 225 rose 0.5% Friday, while China's Shanghai Composite Index ticked down 0.1%.